perxpective/Cybersecurity-Therapy/EHD/Theory/EHD Topic 8 - Virtual Private Network.md

 	- Provides authentication of source and destination computers
 - Widely supported
 - When computers establish IPSec connections, they set up **Security Associations**

-- **Security Association (SA)**
+##### Security Association (SA)
 - Relationship between two or more entities
 - Describe how they will use encryption, encapsulation and/or authentication and the algorithms used
 - Used by IPSec to track all particulars of a communication sessions
 - **Unidirectional** - Two SAs needed for two computers to communicate with each other

+##### Components
 - **Core Components**
 	- Authentication Header (AH)
 	- Encapsulating Security Payload (ESP)
 - **Other Components**
-	- Internet Security Association Key Management Protocol
+	- Internet Security Association Key Management Protocol (ISAKMP) to establish SA
+	- Internet Key Exchange (IKE) to exchange keys
-	-
+	- Oakley Protocol
+	- IPSec Driver (software handling the encryption and authentication of packets)

 ### Encryption